Textile Recycling Scheme

 Unfortunately these cannot be accepted by textile recycling facilities due to their composition.
 However, some animal shelters and charities may be grateful for your donations.
 If you are unable to find any use for them then they unfortunately need to be disposed of in your black refuse sacks.

-If your textile sack is missed on your collection day, and there is no contamination sticker on it advising you why the sack has been left, then please report your missed collection here or by emailing firstname.lastname@example.org
+If your textile sack is missed on your collection day, and there is no contamination sticker on it advising you why the sack has been left, then please see how to report your missed collection on our MIssed Collection page or by email firstname.lastname@example.org.

 If a resident sees textile sacks being collected by an unauthorised party (i.e. neither Veolia nor their sub-contractor Essex Textiles) then residents’ should report this directly to the Police on 101, providing the vehicle registration number, time, date etc.